Delmar Boulevard: Transportation

-Delmar Boulevard is served by the Loop Trolley line, which opened in November 2018 and closed in 2019 (it currently lies dormant), and by Delmar station on MetroLink, St. Louis' light-rail line connecting the airport with downtown.
+Delmar Boulevard is served by the Loop Trolley line, which opened in 2018, and by Delmar station on MetroLink, St. Louis' light-rail line connecting the airport with downtown.

 The Hodiamont streetcar ran a few blocks north of Delmar, connecting Hodiamont Avenue with Enright Avenue west of Vandeventer.
 The old right-of-way still exists as an alley and is marked as "Hodiamont Streetcar R-O-W" or "Suburban Track" on many maps of the area.

+In 2022, the East-West Gateway Council of Governments completed a transportation study evaluating potential improvements to Delmar Boulevard, including expanded transit access, pedestrian safety upgrades, and traffic-calming measures along the corridor.

 History

 Delmar was originally known as Morgan Street until 1933.

 According to Norbury L. Wayman in his circa 1980 series History of St. Louis Neighborhoods, the name Delmar was coined when two early landowners living on opposite sides of the road, one from Delaware and one from Maryland, combined the names of their home states.
 The town of Delmar, Delaware, on the border between the two states, derived its name in similar fashion.

 In 2009, the portion of Delmar within the city of St. Louis was given the honorary name of Barack Obama Boulevard to honor the newly elected president.